CS-433/ml-project-2-lasmer/README.md

 It consists of 100 images of shape 400x400 and their groundtruths.
 1) Download and unzip training.zip to access the training dataset and train the road segmentation models.
 2) After training, run the models on the test set provided in test_set_images.zip to generate segmentation masks.
-3) Use mask_to_submission.py to convert the masks to the submission format, which would be structured similarly to sample_submission.csv.
+3) Use 'mask_to_submission.py' to convert the masks to the submission format, which would be structured similarly to 'sample_submission.csv'.
-4) (Optional) For additional analysis or verification, convert submissions back into masks using submission_to_mask.py.
+4) (Optional) For additional analysis or verification, convert submissions back into masks using 'submission_to_mask.py'.

 ### Data Augmentation
 We provide two augmentation files since the original data is not enough for training.
 You can use them by running (one of the following or both)
--  augment_deterministic.py
+-  'augment_deterministic.py'
--  augment_random.py.
+-  'augment_random.py'

 This will create a new folder data/augmented with the newly created images.
 For additional data, you can change NB_AUGMENTATIONS in augment_random.py (by default=3)